 the fortune cookie becomes emblematic in the piece on display in the Jupiter Room.
 Above the cookie is a dragon, a Chinese symbol of success and good fortune, while the message found inside is white, giving way to endless possibilities.

 A pigeon peeps out, looking out towards the Milan Duomo that stands out in the windows not far from the view of Torre Velasca: the past, present and future united by the human drive to always go upwards, towards new ambitions and worlds waiting to be conquered.
 The theme of “the challenge” becomes the common thread between the artist’s work and Banca Sistema’s daily operations.

-A Glass Is Not A Reference for An Amount
+A Glass Is Not A Reference

 Group Show - In De Ruimte Fransevaart 28, 9050 Gent, België

 Artists: Andrea Martinucci (IT) Baron Lanteigne (CAN) Benny Van den Meulengracht-Vrancx (BE) Bora Akinciturk (TUR/UK) Botond Keresztesi (ROM Gregory Blunt (CAN/GR) Core.Pan (FR) DYAD ENGINE (BE) Fred Cosci (IT) Eva L'Hoest (BE) Marian Luft (GER Michele Gabriele (IT) Naomi Gilon (BE) Ruby Gloom (CHIN) x Roga (MEX) Stine Deja (UK) Thomas Hamen (SE) Van der Borght Bjornus (BE)

 Curated by Van der Borght Bjornus